 Subject to sections 43(3) and 64(3)(a), a plenary guardian or a plenary administrator may, in accordance with Part XI of the Wills Act 1970, make an application to the Supreme Court for an order under section 40 of that Act if the plenary guardian or the plenary administrator considers that the represented person lacks testamentary capacity.

-[Section 111A inserted by No. 27 of 2007 s.
+[Section 111A inserted: No. 27 of 2007 s.
 25.]

 112. Inspection of records